 Registering for PSY 1902

 - You must approach an instructor who is an expert in the area of interest.
 If the instructor agrees to direct the reading course, a topic, tentative reading list, and grading system are agreed to.
 You and the instructor must complete a Learning Agreement.

 - Make two copies of the signed Learning Agreement and bring them along with the original to the Psychology Advising Office to be processed either during walk-in hours or by appointment.
 One copy of the learning agreement will be for your records, one for the faculty member and the original will remain in the Psychology Advising Office.
 The permission code for self-enrollment will then be provided.

-- The student meets with the instructor at least once a week to discuss the readings.
+- You will meet with the instructor at least once a week to discuss the readings.
 It is recommended that you prepare written notes and comments on the readings each week.

-- By the last week of classes, the student submits to the faculty sponsor a final reading list with notes on the readings and any papers written to the instructor.
+- By the last week of classes, you will submit to the faculty sponsor a final reading list with notes on the readings and any papers written.

 - The instructor reports the grade during exam week.